google/crosvm/docs/book/src/devices/vhost_user.md

 Crosvm supports [vhost-user] devices for most virtio devices (block, net, etc ) so that device emulation can be done outside of the main vmm process.

-Here is a diagram showing how vhost-user block device back-end and a vhost-user block front-end in crosvm VMM work together.
+Here is a diagram showing how vhost-user block device back-end (implementing the actual disk in userspace) and a vhost-user block front-end (implementing the device facing the guest OS) in crosvm VMM work together.

 <!-- Image from https://docs.google.com/presentation/d/1s6wH5L_F8NNiXls5UgWbD34jtBmijoZuiyLu76Fc2NM/edit#slide=id.ge5067b4ec2_0_55 -->